 Tyler Kennett – Home Grown Art from Folkestone

 Tyler Kennett is a new artist from Folkestone.
-His first exhibition will be at The Stables on Tontine Street in November 2020.
+His first exhibition was held at The Stables on Tontine Street in November 2020.
 Finishing his school studies, Tyler is aiming to study Fine Art at University and take on the world!
 Folkelife wanted to find out about Tyler’s inspiration and how the town supports young local artists.

 “I started drawing when I was very young and have always loved doing it.
 But it’s really taken off since I started my A Levels.
 I took up Fine Art instead of the sciences – which I’ve also loved too – and have started to build up a portfolio.
 Over Lockdown I’ve got completely immersed in it and have started to produce a particular style of work which has really taken off.